MicrosoftDocs/powerapps-docs/powerapps-docs/user/create-report-with-wizard.md

     > [!div class="mx-imgBorder"]
     > ![add column screen](media/report_wizard_7.png "Add column screen")

 10. Repeat the previous step for any additional columns that you want to add.
-When you are done, on the **Lay Out Columns** screen, slect **Next**.
+When you are done, on the **Lay Out Columns** screen, select **Next**.

     > [!div class="mx-imgBorder"]
     > ![add more column screen](media/report_wizard_8.png "Add more column screen")